ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 <Head title="Nested data" />

-HTML forms are inherently one-dimensional, in the sense that the input fields can only handle string values.
-There is no native way to represent a nested data structure or more complex values like dates.
-Fortunately, this can be handled by Superforms!
+Basic HTML forms can only handle string values, and the `<form>` element cannot nest other forms, so there is no native way to represent a nested data structure or more complex values like dates.
+Fortunately, Superforms has a few solutions for this!

 ## Usage